benaug/Spatial-Mark-Resight-Conditional/README.md

 https://www.jstor.org/stable/23566419 https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/12-1256.1

 2. Generalized SMR (gSMR) with known number of marked individuals.
 This includes a marking process to account for different spatial distributions of marked and unmarked individuals (Whittington et al. 2018).generalized SMR (gSMR) with known number of marked individuals.
 This includes a marking process to account for different spatial distributions of marked and unmarked individuals (Whittington et al. 2018).
-There is an Mb (marking only) single session version, too.
+Poisson and negative binomial observation models.

+3. Mb version of 2.
 Negative binomial observation model only.

 https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2664.12954